A Look at the “Competitive Sports Doctrine”

 Aside from these two examples, the doctrine does not apply to spectators, sponsors or people participating in activities not related to the game.
 What the doctrine is meant to cover are the normal, accepted risks of a game.

 If you have been hurt in a sports accident in Austin, call our office.
 We will review the details of your injury and help you determine if the competitive sports doctrine applies.
 Don’t assume that you are not entitled to compensation.
-We are here for you.
+Our personal injury lawyers are here for you.
 Call now for assistance.